LaunchCode-Code-Connect/.github/profile/README.md

 ## Special Message for Current Apprenticeship Candidates

-Engaging with weekly problem sets and project challenges is an excellent way to improve your skills, demonstrate effort, and increase your chances of landing an apprenticeship or direct-hire role.
+Engaging with the quarterly project challenges and problem sets is an excellent way to improve your skills, demonstrate effort, and increase your chances of landing an apprenticeship or direct-hire role.

 LaunchCode has a strong track record of placing graduates into the tech industry.
 By actively participating here, you’re taking a big step toward breaking into—and thriving in—the industry.